Allison Ballantine, MD, MEd

 Dr. Ballantine has led multiple programs and initiatives at CHOP and Penn.
-Most recently, before being named Associate Chief Medical Officer at CHOP KOPH, she was Senior Medical Director and Section Chief of Inpatient Services for the Division of General Pediatrics.
+Most recently, before being named Associate Chief Medical Officer of CHOP's hospital in King of Prussia, she was Senior Medical Director and Section Chief of Inpatient Services for the Division of General Pediatrics.
 She also founded and served as Co-director of Penn’s Master's in Education Program for Physicians and Other Health Care Providers and served as Associate Program Director of CHOP’s Pediatrics Residency Program.

 MD - Pennsylvania State College of Medicine, State College, PA

-Associate Chief Medical Officer, CHOP King of Prussia Hospital
+Associate Chief Medical Officer, Middleman Family Pavilion, Children's Hospital of Philadelphia